ccdmb/LR-toolkit/README.md

-# ONT-tools - a toolkit for ONT RNAseq data analysis
+# LR-tools - a toolkit for long read RNAseq data analysis

 The pipeline performs several analyses that are suitable for barcoded reads.